Arthur Ingersoll Meigs: Personal life and death

-In March 1926, tragedy struck the Meigs family when Arthur Meigs' brother, John Forsythe Meigs II, died from pneumonia at the age of 45.
+In March 1926, Meigs' brother, John Forsythe Meigs II, died from pneumonia at the age of 45.

 Meigs married Harriet Gertrude Reed "Haddie" (Geyelin) Meigs (1893-1971) on September 13, 1935.
 They honeymooned in Bermuda.
 During the 1930s and 1940s, he and his wife lived in Radnor, Pennsylvania on an estate known as "The Peak" and at "Land Hope," their estate in Unionville.
 In the summer of 1941, they leased Whetstone, a home in Newport, Rhode Island that was owned by Dr. and Mrs. Owen J. Toland.

 During the winter of 1941, Meigs inherited roughly $200,000, following the death of his mother.

 Meigs suffered a cerebral hemorrhage at his estate, The Peak, in Radnor, Pennsylvania, and was transported to the Bryn Mawr Hospital, where he died on June 9, 1956.
 He and his wife are buried in the cemetery of St. David's Episcopal Church in Wayne, Pennsylvania.